Upper Body Strength 3 is focused on building strength in the wrists and shoulders with isometric holds and concentric-eccentric contractions.

 Revolver is a challenging, twist and balance sequence that requires significant proprioceptive ability and a high degree of body control.

-Balance And Core Power gets straight into it.
+This core power sequence gets straight into it.
 It’s an advanced routine that uses balance poses to build core strength and stability.